mtl-brainhack-school-2019/rwickens-sMRI-PET/README.md

 ### Goals

-- Download PREVENT-AD and OASIS datasets
+- Download a subset of the PREVENT-AD or OASIS datasets
  - Feature extraction
     - Basic morphology: cortical thickness, brain volume, etc.
  - Put these features into workable matrices using numpy and pandas